Arunneela/arunneela.github.io/README.md

 ## Welcome to GitHub Pages

-8 years of IT work experience as Oracle Apps Technical Developer using Oracle Applications 11i and R12.
+Having Over 9 years of IT work experience as Oracle Apps Technical Developer using Oracle Applications 11i and R12.
 Good working experience in
 APIs, Loader script.Good knowledge in Oracle Open Interfaces & APIs in OM, OPM, Inventory, AR and AP.
 Has good working experience in data conversions and Interface using APIs and loader scripts.
 Mr. Neela has worked on Form Development, Customization and Forms
 Personalization.
 He has also worked on Reports 6i/10G, Workflows, XML Publisher.
 He has also got knowledge on the middleware technologies like oracle SOA and Oracle Cloud Integrations.
 Neela has good Support, Development, up gradation and implementation experience.
 He has also worked on a project for developing the OAF pages, personalization and extensions.

+Good Technical knowledge in the Modules (INV, P2P, O2C, CRM).
+ Experience in development &amp; customization of RICE Components.
+ Worked on Procure To Pay (P2P) and Order To Cash (O2C) Life Cycles.
+ Proficient with modules like Order Management, Purchase Order, Inventory, CRM.
+ Hands on expertise on generating XML Publisher Reports.
+ Having experience in GST implementation.
+ Worked on Business Events.
+ Worked on Workflow.
+ Worked on AME.
+ Proficient in analysis, design and development of software process and has strong interpersonal, presentation skills.

 ### Markdown